mashafam/ae-api/delivery-api.md

 ### Description

-This operation performs product deletion.
+This operation performs delivery option deletion.
 Also can be used for bulk deletion.

 > **POST** api/v3/delivery/delete<br/>
 > **Authorization:** Bearer<br/>